Resources for businesses who wish to sell their products or services to the University of Wisconsin-Madison.

 A list of all statewide contracts is available on the State of Wisconsin Procurement Contracts site, also known as VendorNet.

-Register with the state VendorNet program
+Register with the state program (VendorNet/Wisconsin eSupplier)

-This will allow you to receive automatic notice of any new procurement efforts.
+Registering will allow you to receive automatic notice of any new procurement efforts.

 Review the Wisconsin Public Notice website